RICS Level 3 Home Survey

 Visual support:

-Detailed photographs are often included to illustrate the surveyor's findings.
+Annotated photographs are included to illustrate the surveyor's findings.

 -